IntroCSCI/colorvisionproject-TannerOates2/README.md

 The user enters their file so that the program can text the text within and store it.
 The program also outputs the files text in the same format.

 ### Arrays/Vectors
-I used an array for the users name so I could output it in all caps.
+I used an array in the CapName function so I could output the users name in all caps.

 ### Functions
  I used a function to turn three rgb numbers to a hex color code.